-At CoEL we aim to provide the support the carers need and to help carers get the outcomes they want.
-We will listen to what you want and try to provide the help you need.
+At CoEL we work with carers to identify and address their needs and to help them achieve the outcomes they want.
 There are number of ways we try to do this.

 We are continuing to deliver support to carers over the telephone and via video calls during the coronavirus pandemic including assistance with welfare rights issues and benefit applications.
 Please call us on 0131 665 0135 if you need help.
 We have also moved our carer events and training programmes online.
 Please see our online events calendar for full details.

 We have a team of Carer Support Workers who work closely with carers to support them across a wide range of issues.
 This support could range from giving information and advice about health and social care services, to assistance with assessments and care planning as part of Self Directed Support.
 We also support carers with housing concerns or adaptations, future planning, finding ways to combine caring and employment, and with exploring how they can manage the person they care for’s health problems etc. We also support many carers with the sometimes difficult emotional impact of changing relationships with the person they care for.